 Researchers find psilocybin in the animal kingdom for the first time.

-Study Finds Natural Speech Analytics and AI Can Identify if Psilocybin Therapy Was Successful in Treating Depression
+Natural Speech Analytics and AI Can Tell if Psilocybin Therapy Was Successful in Treating Depression

 A study showed that natural speech analytics can tell if someone is depressed and if psilocybin was successful in treating their depression.

 Researchers find gene clusters that suggest making psilocybin gave mushroom a fitness advantage in natural selection.